Geometric inflexibility and 3-manifolds that fiber over the circle: Curves on surfaces and limits of surface groups

 \bold{Proof.} Statement (1) is a restatement of Mumford's compactness theorem for the Moduli space $\calM(S)$ \cite{Mumford:compact}.
-To see statement (2), note that as sequence $( f_n, X_n)$ converges we can place a hyperbolic metric on $S$ such that the marking maps $f_n$ are $B'$-Lipschitz for some $B'>1$.
+To see statement (2), note that since the sequence $( f_n, X_n)$ converges, we can place a hyperbolic metric on $S$ such that the marking maps $f_n$ are $B'$-Lipschitz for some $B'>1$.
 Then the maps $h_n = g_n \circ f_n$ are $BB'$-Lipschitz.